modern-influence-of-ancient-warriors

 Fortifications Beyond the Danube

 The eastern provinces presented a dramatically different military environment than the tribal hillforts of Gaul or Britain.
 The successor kingdoms to Alexander the Great and the Parthian Empire had constructed massive urban fortifications with sophisticated towers, thick stone curtain walls, and advanced cistern systems.
 Cities like Jerusalem, Antioch, Hatra, and Ctesiphon were designed to withstand prolonged siege.
 Standard infantry assaults were suicidal against walls 10 to 15 meters high.
 The Roman response was the strategic deployment of a massive artillery train.
-The ballista was not just a siege tool; it was the enabler of field operations.
-If the legions could not take a city, they could not hold a province, and they could not control the rebel supply lines.
+The ballista was not just a siege tool.
+It was the enabler of field operations.
+If the legions could not take a city, they could not hold a province, and they could not control rebel supply lines.

 Operational Mobility